13-Trayodashee Vrat-13th Day Vrat

 much hard and fast rules in Hindu Vrat and festivals.
 Whatever is available according

 to time, place and one's physical condition may be used for worship and Vrat.
 One should

 never worry about all this.
 It is rather important to lift oneself spiritually by self

 remembered in this connection is that during this auspicious period all the hosts of

-forms.
+subtle forms.
 This adds immensely to the sanctity of the worship.
-This Vrat is highly lauded by
+This Vrat is highly

-the scriptures and is of very great sanctity and importance to worshippers of Shiv.
-The
+lauded by the scriptures and is of very great sanctity and importance to worshippers

-mere sight of the Deity in a temple during this period will destroy all sins and bestow
+of Shiv.
+The mere sight of the Deity in a temple during this period will destroy all

 ends before midnight.